-In the early days, I would spent over an hour editing a 5 minute video, trying to make myself sound polished and suave.
-I felt I lacked the silky tones of a professional presenter.
+In the early days, I would spend over an hour editing a 5 minute video, trying to make myself sound polished and suave.
+I felt I lacked something.

-When I edit my audio recordings now, I do so knowing that people will probably be distracted by the content to give a thought to how I sound.
+When I edit my audio recordings now, I do so knowing people will be focussed on the content.
 Most people comment on me having a “deep” voice, but no one has ever said I sound bad.

 If you’re still not convinced, let Social Media Examiner teach you a thing or too with their excellent interview from September entitled Finding Your Spoken Voice: How to Become Believable.

 Free Podcasting Tools